nupplaphil/friendica/doc/en/admin/settings.md

 #### Verify SSL Certificates

-By default Friendica allows SSL communication between websites that have "self-signed" SSL certificates.
+By default, Friendica allows SSL communication between websites that have "self-signed" SSL certificates.
 For the widest compatibility with browsers and other networks we do not recommend using self-signed certificates, but we will not prevent you from using them.
 SSL encrypts all the data transmitted between sites (and to your browser).
 This allows you to have completely encrypted communications, and also protect your login session from hijacking.
 Self-signed certificates can be generated for free, without paying top-dollar for a website SSL certificate.
-However these aren't looked upon favourably in the security community because they can be subject to so-called "man-in-the-middle" attacks.
+However, these aren't looked upon favourably in the security community because they can be subject to so-called "man-in-the-middle" attacks.
 If you wish, you can turn on strict certificate checking.
 This will mean you cannot connect (at all) to self-signed SSL sites.

 #### Check upstream version

-If this option is enabled your Friendica node will check the upstream version once per day from the github repository.
+If this option is enabled your Friendica node will check the upstream version once per day from the GitHub repository.
 You can select if the stable version or the development version should be checked out.
 If there is a new version published, you will get notified in the admin panel summary page.